novak-k/memory_cards_game/README.md

 ## Introduction

-Welcome to Memore Cards Game!
+Welcome to Memory Cards Game!
 This is a simple memory card matching game created using vanilla JavaScript, HTML, and CSS.
 The game is designed with an easy level of complexity, featuring a 4x4 game board.

 ## How to Play
 The goal of the game is to match all the pairs of cards.